On 20th October 2015, I was blessed and lucky for the privilege to participate in a mentorship session with Lazada Singapore CEO, Martell Hardenberg.

-- he knew that he wasn't cut out to be a corporate executive or employee when he first started working – he knew that he knew he was going to be an employee (ME: this is important to me because I too feel the same way – I love entrepreneurship)
+- He knew that he wasn’t cut out to be a corporate executive or employee when he first started working – he knew that he knew he was going to be an entrepreneur (ME: this is important to me because I too feel the same way – I love entrepreneurship)

 The session went on as a he introducing himself >> describing Lazada and his experiences >> round of questions >> round of answers, and from the round of answers, I find myself taking a lot of notes which I’d like to share with you:

 - To succeed, you need to have immense focus.
 Focus on selling what people is buying.
 Focus on the numbers and statistics of what are people buying, and who are buying, and keep driving goals.